Aussie White-brow Hawk Moth

 When disturbed, the caterpillar curls its head down onto its first two pairs of legs, and displays the third pair.
 The caterpillar can also exude liquid from its mouth, and has even been heard to give a squeal.

-It feeds on a wide variety of plants, including the crops :
+The caterpillar feeds on a wide variety of plants, including :

 as well as :

-The caterpillar pupates in a nest of curled leaves joined with silk.
-The pupa is brown with a series of black spots along each side of the abdomen.
+The caterpillar grows to a length of about 8 cms.
+It pupates either underground or in a nest of curled leaves joined with silk.
+The pupa is brown with a series of black spots along each side of the abdomen, and has a length of about 6 cms.

-The adults have brown forewings with a faint pattern of light and dark markings
+The adults have brown forewings with a faint pattern of light and dark markings.
+Females have similar markings to the males, but are larger, and darker with a purple sheen.

 The hindwings are bright yellow with dark margins.
-The moths have a wingspan of about 7 cms.
+The females have broader dark margins than the males.
+The males are smaller than the females.
+The female moths have a wingspan of about 10 cms.
+The male moths have a wingspan of about 8 cms.

-The eggs are green and spherical.
+The eggs are pale green and spherical, with a diameter of about 2 mms.
 They are laid singly on foodplant foliage.

-The species occurs in the south pacific, including in
+The species has been found across the south pacific, including

 and also in Australia in :

-Gnathothlibus eras was considered to be a subspecies of Gnathothlibus erotus (Cramer, 1777) which occurs across Australasia and the south Pacific, until DNA evidence showed that Gnathothlibus eras was a distinct species.
+For many years Gnathothlibus eras was considered to be a subspecies of Gnathothlibus erotus (Cramer, 1777) which occurs across south-east Asia and the south Pacific, until DNA evidence showed that Gnathothlibus eras was a distinct species.

 Further reading :